mlakewood/food_truck/README.md

             3. Rendering the distance buttons on the side.
        These seem like jobs that should go in different views, but at this point it was easier to put it all in one view.

+    2) It would be nice to have some extra information about what the food truck is.
+At the moment there is a tool tip for the name, that comes up if you hover over the marker.
+This is a minor addition, as we have the information we just need to surface it.
+But I decided that it was out of scope for a prototype, as normally a prototype is about fleshing out the big parts of 'how this is going to get done, and can we do it?', and it seemed that it wasnt essential in answering that question.

+    3) Memory is a constant issue with client side single page apps.
+Mainly because we as developers are unused to caring about memory in HTML and javascript.
+Correct disposal of events, views, models and collections so that they can be garbage collected is critical in large single page applications.
+As mentioned above, I havent really worried about this as there arent really any transitions as such and we are working with not much data.

 Timings:

     So it took quite a bit longer than the 4-5 hours suggested in the challenge.
 When looking at the challenge initially I didnt think the timeframe was realistic for myself.
-Due to having to standup an unfamiliar stack (although small) from scratch, an issues encountered along the way, its taken me probably 2 days elapsed time, but a day and a half actual time.
+Due to having to standup an unfamiliar stack (although small) from scratch, and issues encountered along the way, its taken me probably 2 days elapsed time, but a day and a half actual time.
 This was about how long I estimated it would take me.
 So I believe that although I'm not in line with the estimate in the challenge I am accurate in estimating my own timeframes.